(Click the links above to go straight to the section you want.)

 Meanwhile, on social media, trust only official updates and try to avoid deliberately or accidentally spreading gossip and rumour where possible.
 See more about social media in the digital section below.

-As the Coronavirus crisis continues there has been a significant expansion of digital resources and advice locally in the Diocese and from The Church of England digital team: including audio, video, online webinars for churches and other relevant materials.
+During the Coronavirus crisis there has been a significant expansion of digital resources and advice locally in the Diocese and from The Church of England digital team: including audio, video, online webinars for churches and other relevant materials.

 Whatever resources there are available currently, we aim to ensure we overlay this national material with digital resources suitable for our Diocese specifically.